Chidozieokoye/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the Windows 10 virtual machine, I open a command prompt and use the ping command to send ICMP echo requests to the Ubuntu VM's private IP address.
-Simultaneously, Wireshark is used to capture and analyze the network traffic, allowing me to observe the ICMP request and reply packets exchanged between the two machines.
-This process verifies that both VMs can communicate within the Virtual Network (VNet) and helps analyze the response time, packet flow, and potential network issues.
-It also provides insights into how ICMP traffic behaves in a controlled network environment.
+From the Windows 10 virtual machine, I opened a command prompt and used the ping command to send ICMP echo requests to the Ubuntu VM's private IP address.
+At the same time, I used Wireshark to capture and analyze the network traffic, allowing me to observe the ICMP request and reply packets exchanged between the two machines.
+This process verified that both VMs could communicate within the Virtual Network (VNet) and helped me analyze the response time, packet flow, and potential network issues.
+It also provided valuable insights into how ICMP traffic behaves in a controlled network environment.
 </p>
 <br />